 Calvin’s centers and institutes provide the time and space for scholars to pursue robust study and research in their fields.
-These centers strive to learn further the mission of the university and contribute to local, national, and global conversations on a variety of issues from preaching to politics.
+These centers strive to further the mission of the university and contribute to local, national, and global conversations on a variety of issues from preaching to politics.

 Founded in 1976, the CCCS supports and enables scholars from a wide variety of academic fields to produce books, articles, lectures, conferences, etc., dealing with issues of public concern and areas of Christian scholarship.